 If you’re offering savoury foods, a vegetarian/vegan choice would be thoughtful too.

-It’s always worth buying more butter, sugar, eggs & flour than you think you’ll need, just in case.
+And on that note, it’s always worth buying more butter, sugar, eggs & flour than you think you’ll need.
+Just in case!

 People love to help out and after all your graft getting everything ready, you deserve to mingle and stuff your face with scones.
 Eh Mum? :)